yegor256/thindeck/src/jekyll/_posts/2014-06-24-component-view.md

    as a cloud web service, through RESTful API.

- * **Meter** is a usage tracking service, that helps us to record runtime information about traffic and CPU usage by our repositories and Docker containers.
+ * **Meter** is a usage tracking service, that helps us to record runtime information about traffic and CPU usage by our decksitories and Docker containers.
    The Meter is out of our technical scope and is provided to us as a cloud web service, through RESTful API.